 These materials ‘aerate’ soil by creating space for water to filter through it.
 They also loosen compacted soil and break it up with air pockets.
 Some materials, like LECA and horticultural charcoal, both help drainage and moisture retention.
 The balance between moisture retention and drainage is an important one and is always changing.
 It shifts over time as soil compacts and the nutrient balance changes.

 Soil compacts naturally over time and may eventually hold on to more water than the plant growing in it needs.
-Lighter materials, especially perlite, can rise to the surface of soil after repeated waterings, contributing to the effects of compaction.
-To avoid this common problem, it’s a good idea to use different sized materials in your soil, like pumice and bark, to prevent the materials from clumping together.
+Lighter materials, especially perlite, can rise to the surface of the soil after repeated waterings, contributing to the effects of compaction.
+To avoid this common problem, it’s a good idea to use different-sized materials in your soil, like pumice and bark, to prevent the materials from clumping together.

 Fertilizer is an important type of soil conditioner, which replenishes soil nutrients when the levels run low.
 Fertilizer comes in so many forms these days, the choices are endless.
 Amongst the synthetic and organic options, you can choose liquid, solid, or powdered fertilizers depending on your plant’s specific needs.